1ranGuan/1ranGuan.github.io/index.md

 - **Computer Vision:** object detection, instance segmentation, gaze estimation, pose estimation, remote sensing image processing

 ## News
+- **[Sep.
+2024]** I won 2nd place in Track 1 of The First Dataset Distillation Challenge @ ECCV 2024.
+At the same time, I was invited to give an oral presentation of my workshop paper.
 - **[Oct.
 2023]** One paper about video gaze estimation has been accepted by IEEE SPL.